 MJ: I’m thrilled about this release, since I am one of those who missed it the first time around.

 SEAN: And speaking of tragedy, Viz’s new seinen debut is Terra Formars (spelling intentional), a sci-fi story of colonizing Mars which goes horribly, horribly wrong.
 I’m greatly looking forward to this title, even though I know it will likely gut me a lot of the time.

 MICHELLE: I tend to like grim, seinen sci-fi, so I am definitely looking forward to this.

 ASH: Terra Formars is a series that I’ve been looking forward to, too.
 (Plus, I happen to have a thing for Mars…)

-MELINDA: I’m definitely on board with this!
+MJ: I’m definitely on board with this!